sbhavy/Image-Processing-in-C/README.md

 # Image-Processing-in-C
 Implementation of popular image processing techniques in C, from scratch.

-This project was done as part of the course - CSB 102 Data Structures (Spring 2020), NIT Delhi.
+This project was done as a part of the course - CSB 102 Data Structures (Spring 2020), NIT Delhi.

 ## Contents of this repository